Last Updated on July 22, 2025 by George Pavlopoulos

 For whom the Ricoh GR II is

 For me, the Ricoh GR II is an artist’s camera.
-The 28mm focal length will make you more thoughtful as a photographer.
+The 28mm focal length will make you a more thoughtful photographer.
 You will search for the best spot, work the scene, and learn to compose.
 The possibilities of the 28mm lens are endless.
 While zoom lenses are easier for various shots, the truth is that they can make us lazy.
-Photography, pretty much like every kind of self-expression, needs to be thoughtful.
+Photography, much like every other form of self-expression, requires thoughtfulness.

 Apart from that, this is the best travel camera because it’s versatile, fits in your pocket, and doesn’t add any extra weight.
 We are so used to carrying many things, and having a small camera with excellent capabilities is refreshing.
 I take the Ricoh with me almost every time I leave home, and I have it with me when traveling.

-If you are a street photographer, this is one of the best cameras.
+If you are a street photographer, this is one of the best cameras for the job.
 The Ricoh already has a “cult” status due to its small size and ability to seem like a no-camera.
-On the other hand, it has something called Snap Focus: this mode allows you to quickly set up the area you’d like to have sharp in your photo.
+On the other hand, it has a feature called Snap Focus, which allows you to quickly set the area you’d like to be sharp in your photo.
 This comes extremely handy when you plan to take pictures of your subject from 1, 2, or 5 meters away.
 You just set up the Snap Focus distance, and all you have to do is hit the button.

-On the other hand, there are certain things that the Ricoh GR ii can’t do.
+On the other hand, there are certain things that the Ricoh GR II can’t do.
 For example, you can’t rely on the small Ricoh if you are a professional photographer and need several shots with different lenses.
-Likewise, the Ricoh might not be for you if you need the Megapixels for whatever reason.
+Likewise, the Ricoh might not be for you if you need a higher megapixel count for whatever reason.

-But, for the advanced photographer, who likes to shoot in manual mode and needs a camera at all times, the Ricoh is probably one of the best cameras you will ever come across.
+However, for the advanced photographer who prefers to shoot in manual mode and always has a camera with them, the Ricoh is likely one of the best cameras you will ever encounter.
 I honestly can’t recommend the Ricoh GR II enough.
-For me, this is the best travel camera I have ever owned.
+In my opinion, this is the best travel camera I have ever owned.
 Plus, the Ricoh GR II is also perfect for running a blog.

 The Ricoh GR II accessories

 As I mentioned earlier, I don’t use any Ricoh GR II accessories.
-Instead, I only buy memory cards, and I have also purchased a hard case to store the camera whenever I don’t use it.
+Instead, I only buy memory cards, and I have also purchased a hard case to store the camera when I’m not using it.
 Otherwise, I don’t use anything else.

 My Ricoh GR II accessories

-• Memory cards.
-I always buy Sandisk Extreme Pro Class-10 memory cards with a writing speed of at least 95 MB/s.
-They seem to be the best-performing memory cards for the Ricoh in terms of saving and storing.
-So go for the 64 GB one: it will last for a while, and it’s not much more expensive than the 32 GB.
+- Memory cards.
+I always buy SanDisk Extreme Pro Class 10 memory cards with a writing speed of at least 95 MB/s.
+They appear to be the best-performing memory cards for the Ricoh in terms of saving and storing data.
+So go for the 64 GB one: it will last longer, and it’s not much more expensive than the 32 GB.

-• Camera case.
+- Camera case.
 Every hard case is good for the Ricoh GR II.
-I use this case mainly for transportation or for keeping the camera safe.
+I primarily use this case for transportation or to keep my camera safe.
 I never had a problem, and I can highly recommend it.

 Other Ricoh GR II accessories

-• Screen Protector.
-If you want to keep your LCD screen clean, you should consider buying a couple of screen protectors.
-They are very cheap (less than 10 euros), and they will protect your screen.
+- Screen Protector.
+To keep your LCD screen clean, consider purchasing a couple of screen protectors.
+They are very affordable (less than 10 euros) and will protect your screen.

 The future: the Ricoh GR III

 From what I read online, there are some differences with the previous model.
-First of all, there is an Image Stabilization in the new model, which is a welcome addition.
-Second, the video capabilities of the new camera seem better.
+First of all, the new model features Image Stabilization, a welcome addition.
+Second, the video capabilities of the new camera appear to be better.
 Third, the Ricoh GR III doesn’t have a flash (GR II has one).
 For me, this is a drawback because I sometimes like to use flash, even if it’s nothing special.
-But buying an extra flash (which means: more money, more weight) doesn’t sound very convincing.
+However, buying an extra flash (which means spending more money and carrying more weight) doesn’t sound very convincing.

 Last but not least, there is an upgrade in the Megapixels.
 The Ricoh GR III has 24 MP (compared to the 16 MP GR II).
 However, both cameras’ style is pretty much the same, and the new Ricoh GR III is slightly smaller.
 That said, the Ricoh GR III offers minor improvements, and it seems to be a more modern camera.